Part 1: Neural Networks and Scientific Emulation

 TipWhy This Is Fast

 Remember the calculation from Section 1.1?
-Direct inference with N-body simulations would take ~35 days.
+Direct inference with N-body simulations can become infeasible because NUTS may need many forward-model calls.

 With your emulator: